imaoca/robust/README.md

 # What is a LAN cable with a failure

-By using Jamming Machine, LAN cable(10BASE-T) causes a pseudo failure.
+The Jamming Machine is used to cause a pseudo failure in LAN cable(10BASE-T).
-The Jamming Machine is located between LAN cables and interferes with communication by injecting electrical noise into the cables.
+This Jamming Machine is located between the LAN cables and interferes with communication by injecting electrical noise into the cables.
-The noise pattern and timing are programmable and this time adjusted to about 50% packet loss with Ping examine.
+The noise pattern and timing are programmable, and this time it is adjusted to about 50% packet loss with Ping examine.

 # Robust Protocol Open Challenge trial site

 We have prepared a remote server that causes a pseudo failure on LAN.
 Nodes are constructed by two Raspberry Pi-2.
-You can participate in the contest by logging in with SSH etc.
+You can participate in the contest by logging in with SSH, etc.
-The following languages are usable to implement the protocol.
+The following languages can be used to implement the protocol.

 - gcc version 8.3.0(Raspbian 8.3.0-6+rpi1)
 - go version go1.15.3 linux/arm